 You will need to start taking accounting subjects in your first year to fulfil your accounting membership requirements.
 These will vary, but usually include Corporate Law, Principles of Business Law and Taxation Law 1.
 Full membership requirements may include relevant work experience and/or further study.

-The Melbourne Model allows you to incorporate breadth subjects into your degree.
+The Melbourne curriculum allows you to incorporate breadth subjects into your degree.
 This gives you the chance to explore subjects or disciplines outside of commerce and accounting.

 Use breadth to explore creative interests or topics you have always been curious about; or complement your accounting major and career development with a language, communication skills or technological expertise.